Executives, leaders and organizations need to stop using some four-letter words ASAP.

 Negative four-letter words sink deep when they hit.
 These are the four-letter words we need to use less of in our day-to-day work.

-Four-letter words that maximize employee potential
+Positive four-letter words that maximize employee potential

 There is another set of four letter words, however, that I propose we use 10 times more often at work: